Andreea Răducan: After Sydney

 Răducan continued to train in Deva after the Olympics.
-With the retirement of her Sydney teammates Amânar, Olaru and Presăcan, she found herself one of the senior gymnasts at Deva.
-At the 2001 World Championships in Ghent, Belgium, she was part of the gold medal-winning Romanian team and picked up four individual medals: gold on floor and beam and bronze in the all-around and vault.
+With the retirement of her Sydney teammates Amânar, Olaru, and Presăcan, she found herself one of the senior gymnasts at Deva.
+At the 2001 World Championships in Ghent, Belgium, she was part of the gold medal-winning Romanian team and picked up four individual medals: gold on floor exercise and balance beam and bronze in the all-around and vault.
 Injuries and other concerns marred her training in 2002, and after a poor showing at the Worlds in Hungary, she quietly retired.

 After retiring, Răducan became a sports announcer in Romania.
 Her assignments for EuroSport have included the 2004 Olympics in Athens.
 She also has her own television show and does modelling and promotional work.
 Răducan also has a master's degree in journalism from the University of Bucharest.

 In 2010, Răducan released her autobiography, The Other Side of the Medal, which provides further insight into the disqualification of her all-around result at the 2000 Olympic Games.
 The 2020 "Golden Girl" film, directed by Adrian Robe and Denisa Morariu-Tamas, covers her attempt to reclaim her title.

 President of Romanian Federation

-On August 4, 2017, Andreea Răducan was elected president of the Romanian Gymnastics Federation (RGF).
-She takes over from Adrian Stoica, who was the President of the Federation for 12 years.
-It is expected to a huge challenge for Răducan to improve the performances of the Romanian team, who did not qualify a full team to compete at the 2016 Olympic Games in Rio de Janeiro, Brazil.
+On 4 August 2017, Andreea Răducan was elected president of the Romanian Gymnastics Federation (RGF).
+She took over from Adrian Stoica, who was the President of the Federation for 12 years.
+It was expected to be a huge challenge for Răducan to improve the performances of the Romanian team, who did not qualify a full team to compete at the 2016 Olympic Games in Rio de Janeiro, Brazil.
 The failure to qualify marked the first time Romania did not field a gymnastics team at the Games since 1968.

-Drawing on the success of Romania successfully hosting the European Gymnastics Championships April 18–23, 2017, Romania was expected to contend for the all-around and individual titles at the 2017 World Gymnastics Championships in Montreal, Canada.
+Drawing on the success of Romania successfully hosting the European Gymnastics Championships 18–23 April 2017, Romania was expected to contend for the all-around and individual titles at the 2017 World Gymnastics Championships in Montreal, Canada.
 Unfortunately, their arguably best all-around gymnast Larisa Iordache suffered a torn Achilles tendon during warm-up for qualifying.
 Romania's other hope for a medal, Cătălina Ponor, multiple medal winner in her gymnastics career, failed to qualify in either of the events she competed – beam or floor.

 She stepped down from her position upon the failure of either the women's or men's teams qualifying for the 2020 Summer Olympics.